obatiuk/spam-filter-tool-java/README.md

 This is a **Java version** of the original [Spam Filter Insertion Tool](https://github.com/sahava/spam-filter-tool) created by [Simo Ahava](http://www.simoahava.com/).

-# Prerequisites

-*Important!*
+**Important!**

-- This tool uses [Google API Service Account](https://developers.google.com/analytics/devguides/reporting/core/v3/gdataAuthorization#service-accounts) to access Google Analytics data.
+* This tool uses [Google API Service Account](https://developers.google.com/analytics/devguides/reporting/core/v3/gdataAuthorization#service-accounts) to access Google Analytics data.
 You **MUST** have access to user management section of the Google Analytics account to add new users.
-- Filters patterns file is **not included** in source.
+* Filters patterns file is **not included** in source.
 You need to create it manually.

+## Prerequisites

 * Follow [these](https://developers.google.com/analytics/devguides/reporting/core/v3/gdataAuthorization#service-accounts) instructions to create Service Account and corresponding P12 key file (free quota limit is more than enough).
 * Add Service Account to Google Analytics Account you will operate on and grand **Edit** permission to it (see [Google Analytics Help](https://support.google.com/analytics/answer/1009702?hl=en&vid=1-635755514993142169-14104921971559985476#Add) for more details).
 * Create `filters` file using the `filter` array from the [spamfilter.js](https://github.com/sahava/spam-filter-tool/blob/master/js/spamfilter.js) file.
 Copy **content** of the `filter` array to a new file and remove trailing spaces from each line.

-# Source
+## Source download

 ```sh
 mvn scm:checkout -DcheckoutDirectory=spam-filter-tool-java -DconnectionUrl=scm:git:git://github.com/obatiuk/spam-filter-tool-java.git